rafapereirabr/Brazilian_Census/README.md

 However, if you are looking for a pure `R` solution AND you want a fast solution, you might find this code useful.

-- The code is based in pure `R`, it does not demand other softwares.
 - The script is written taking advantage of `readr` capabilities, a [new R package](http://blog.rstudio.org/2015/04/09/readr-0-1-0/) that is extremelly fast to read fixed width text files.
 - Once with the text files are stored in your computer, it doesn't take long to save the national data sets.
-It took me respectivly 13 minutes and 43 minutes to save the national data sets of houholds and individuals records.
-Saving the files is actually the most time-consuming part.
+It took me respectively 13 minutes and 43 minutes to save the national data sets of households and individuals records.
+The most time-consuming part is actually saving the files.

 **step-by-step.
 This scriptt:**